Ecotopia Emerging

 Ecotopia has been extremely popular and influential.
 Although EE addresses the question of 'how to get there from here,' it has received much less attention.
 On its release, Publishers Weekly reviewed it as a “young adult” book.

 Plot summary

 EE is mainly a history of the Ecotopian independence movement.
 The main characters are Vera Allwen, the leader of the Survivalist Party, and Lou Swift, a teenage physicist, along with their families and friends.
 Other characters are shown briefly as each one decides independently to break with the American status quo and begin living in an Ecotopian (low-tech, sustainable) fashion.

 Bolinas, California, high school student Lou Swift finds a way to generate electricity cheaply from seawater in a solar cell.
-However, she doesn’t understand how the cell works.
+However, she does not understand how the cell works.
 She refuses to publish her results until she understands the science.
 Because she is determined to make the cell design freely available, she spurns corporate and academic offers to buy the cell design.
 Meanwhile, spies and burglars try to obtain her notes.